uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-finding-all-anchor-elements-in-webpage.md

 layout: answered-question
 author: Serge
 title: UiPath Webpage Anchor List
-blurb: Here's how to find all anchors on a webpage.
+blurb: How to find all UiPath anchors on a webpage.
 difficulty: 9
 objective: 7.3 Describe the functions used to extract data from a .pdf file; for example, using OCR
 canonical: https://www.rpacertified.com/2020/09/09/act-finding-all-anchor-elements-in-webpage.html